-Scientists Move A Step Closer To Making Synthetic Life
+Scientists Train Bacteria To Build Unnatural Proteins

 Examples include insulin, antibodies, interferons and enzymes.
 Romesberg started a company a few years ago to develop potential new medicines.
 He says the company has been able to grow these partly synthetic bacteria in huge vats.

-"They in fact have done large scale fermentation and we get very, very nice yields, very high protein purity," Romesberg says, though he says there are still plenty of kinks to work out.
+"They in fact have done large-scale fermentation and we get very, very nice yields, very high protein purity," Romesberg says, though he says there are still plenty of kinks to work out.

 One feature of this new system is that these germs need to be fed the precursors for the X and Y components, as well as synthetic amino acids, which are the building blocks for the artificial proteins.